 Beginning in the middle of one long edge, sew pieces together, leaving approximately a ¾” – 1 inch opening in the center of the opposite long edge.

+Clip corners.
+Turn right side out.
 Fill bags with rice through the opening.

 Fold fabric into the opening until even with the seams.
+Slip stitch opening together.